OpenVidu/openvidu.io-docs/docs/advanced-features/speech-to-text.md

 });
 ```

 Then you just need to subscribe to the desired Stream transcription using method [`Session.subscribeToSpeechToText`](api/openvidu-browser/classes/Session.html#subscribeToSpeechToText).
-Pass the desired [Stream](api/openvidu-browser/classes/Stream.html) object for which you want to receive Speech To Text events:
+Pass the desired [Stream](api/openvidu-browser/classes/Stream.html) object for which you want to receive Speech To Text events, and the language:

 ```javascript
 await session.subscribeToSpeechToText(stream, "en-US");
 ```

-In case you are using vosk and a custom model, you need to specify the name of the model you have added in the docker image.
-For example, if your custom model is located in `/dist/app/vosk-models/custom-model` you need to pass `custom-model` as the second parameter of the method.
+In case you are using vosk and a [custom model](#using-custom-languages), you need to specify the name of the model you have added in the Docker image as the second parameter of the method.
+For example, if your custom model is located in `/dist/app/vosk-models/custom-model` inside your custom Speech to Text Docker image, you need to pass `custom-model`.
 For example:

 ```javascript
 await session.subscribeToSpeechToText(stream, "custom-model");